Yateley Manor A GSG School

 Innovative, enthusiastic and committed teachers provide the framework for your child’s educational, cultural and social development.
 Nurtured in a warm, friendly and safe environment within a unique and supportive family atmosphere, children are given new experiences to explore, building confidence and stimulating their desire to learn.

-A full programme enriches the educational experience giving children the opportunity to reach their full potential.
+A full programme enriches the educational experience giving every child the opportunity to find talents and strengths.
 Chess is an important part of Yateley Manor’s programme with children learning to play from an early age.
 There are many activities to try, including modern dance and ballet in the specially equipped Studio and music technology in the new Music School.
 Horse riding, masterchef and photography in art are also very popular.
 Sport is enhanced by impressive facilities.

-In a community that embraces a breadth of cultures centred on Christian values, where all relationships are based upon respect, children learn to appreciate the need to be courteous, considerate and to use common sense.
+In a community that embraces a breadth of cultures where all relationships are based upon respect, children learn to appreciate the need to be courteous, considerate and to use common sense.
 They are encouraged to be creative and courageous as they develop into confident individuals, with a strong foundation for a happy and balanced life.
-Pupils can only achieve this once they have been given the tools and the self-belief.
+Pupils can only achieve this once they have been given the tools and the self-belief. ...Read more

 Special Education Needs

 The aim of Learning Support at Yateley Manor is to: - identify and assess those pupils with specific learning difficulties - provide these children with appropriate support - keep teachers, support assistants and parents fully informed and involved The School has an active Learning Support Department which monitors pupils continuously.
-Help is offered to children with Specific Learning Difficulties either by individual tuition (which is charged for) or in small groups.
-The School's Learning Support Policy is published on the school's website.
-09-09
+Help is offered to children with specific learning difficulties either by individual tuition (which is charged for) or in small groups.
+The school's learning support policy is published on the website.

 |Condition||Provision for in school|